constraintAutomaton/rule-based-approach-for-source-selection-in-LTQP/content/conclusion.md

 This work opens the possibility for faster traversal-based query execution over fragmented RDF documents, given that the data provider uses hypermedia descriptions to characterize the fragmentation in a structured manner.
-It follows that our work is a motivation for more structured fragmented RDF documents and for the implementation of more a priori knowledge inside client-side SPARQL query engines.
+It follows that our future work is to benchmark our GLTQP with different solver approaches, to empirically prove the efficiency of our method.